KAY-22-ux/Adventure_game/README.md

 1. Download or clone the repository to your computer.
 2. Open a terminal, navigate to the game’s directory.
 3. Run the game using Python or a similar environment.

-## License
-This game is open for customization and modification.
-Feel free to contribute or expand on it!

----

-Let me know if you'd like any other changes!